pvermeulen-pivotal/custom-gemfire-metrics/README.md

 # Custom GemFire Metrics

 This project is an example of custom metrics for both GemFire clients and servers.
-Custom GemFire metrics allows a user to create their own application metrics and expose these metrics using a custom metrics publisher that is started and stopped when a GemFire client or server is started or stopped.
+Custom GemFire metrics provides an example on how to create custom application metrics and expose these metrics using a custom metrics publisher.
+The customer metrics publisher is automatically started and stopped when a GemFire client or server is started or stopped.

 ### Client Implementation